 How much does it cost?

-You will have to pay around $14 to receive an addition credit report within 12 month of when you received your free report.
+You will have to pay around $14 to receive an additional credit report within 12 months of when you received your free report.
 To receive a copy of your credit score, you will have to pay one of the three nationwide consumer reporting companies around $14.

 Who do I get help from if I find something wrong?

 You are responsible for correcting inaccurate or incomplete information in your report.
 There are two things you should do if you find an inaccuracy.
 First, tell the consumer reporting company (where you got the report from), in writing, what information you think is inaccurate.
 Consumer reporting companies are required to investigate anything in question and must forward all relevant data to the organization that provided the information.
 Second, tell the creditor or other information provider in writing that you dispute an item.

 The FCRA specifies who can access your credit report.
 Those who have access to your credit report include creditors, insurers, employers, and other businesses that use the information in your report to evaluate your applications for credit, insurance, employment, or renting a home.

 It is important for all Americans to have savings.
 Having a savings account allows people to pay for emergencies, gives people financial freedom, and can contribute to a higher credit score.
 A high credit score can make it easier to rent an apartment, get utility services, and even get a job.

 Having a savings account allows people to pay for emergencies on their own instead of turning to high-interest credit cards or payday loans.
 Not being able to pay off these types of loans can severely affect your credit score.